 Who Must Make Estimated Tax Payments?
 In most cases, you must pay estimated tax for the current year if both of the following apply: (1) You expect to owe at least \$500 in tax for the current year, after subtracting your withholding and credits.
 (2) You expect your withholding and credits to be less than the smaller of: 60% of the tax to be shown on your current year tax return, or 100% of the tax shown on your tax return for the preceding year.
-Your tax return for the preceding year must cover all 12 months.
-If in the preceding year you did not file a tax return or that return did not cover all 12 months, the 100% of the tax shown on your tax return for the preceding year does not apply.
+Your tax return for the preceding year you did not file a tax return or that return did not cover all 12 months, the 100% of the tax shown on your tax return for the preceding year your tax return or that return did not cover all 12 months, the 100% of the tax shown on your tax return for the preceding year does not apply.